ATinyFish3/ATinyFish3.github.io/projects/Raspberry-Pi-Proxy-Project.md

 # Raspberry Pi Proxy Server

-Over the summer I took part in a cyber security 8 week training course, as part of this I defined a project I would undertake; the writeup I made as part of this project follows:
+Over the summer I took part in a cyber security training course, as part of this I defined a project I would undertake; the writeup I made as part of this project follows:

 ## Description and Aims
 ### Description of the project and aims outline in the project proposal: